utsavm9/CellularAutomata/README.md

 ## Getting started
 This program is designed to run on TurboC++ compiler and has been tested to run successfully on compiler version 3.2.
 Download the Turbo C++ compiler from [its website.](https://developerinsider.co/download-turbo-c-for-windows-7-8-8-1-and-windows-10-32-64-bit-full-screen/)

-Then, move the file `AUTOMATON.CPP` inside the `bin` folder located in the Turbo C++ directory, which is by default in `C:` for Windows users.
+Then, move the file `AUTOMATA.CPP` inside the `bin` folder located in the Turbo C++ directory, which is by default in `C:` for Windows users.
 The program can then be opened and run inside the Turbo C++ IDE.

 ## Implementation
 The algorithm implemented to achieve animation re-prints the entire screen for each generation.
 Some of the challenges we overcome in this project are: